Check stocks on iPhone

 Add the stocks you follow to your watchlist to quickly view price, price change, percentage change, and market capitalization values.

-Add a symbol to your watchlist: Pull the watchlist down to show the search field, then enter a stock symbol, company name, fund name, or index.
-Tap the symbol you want to add in the search results, then tap .
+Add a symbol to your watchlist: In the search field, enter a stock symbol, company name, fund name, or index.
+Tap the symbol you want to add in the search results, then tap Add to Watchlist.

-Reorder symbols: Tap at the bottom of the screen.
-Touch and hold , then drag up or down.
+Reorder symbols: Tap Edit at the top of the screen.
+Touch and hold to drag a symbol up or down, then tap Done.

 View stock charts, details, and news